$SU(2)_L$ triplet scalar as the origin of the 95 GeV excess?: Phenomenology

-For a small mixing angle $\alpha$, $H$ is mainly produced via the Drell-Yan (DY) process $pp\to W^*\to H^\pm H$ (see Fig.~\ref{fig:ppToZgamma}) with a leading order (LO) cross-section of 1.77$\,$pb for $m_{H^\pm} \approx m_H = 95\,$GeV.
+For a small mixing angle $\alpha$, $H$ is mainly produced via the Drell-Yan (DY) process $pp\to W^*\to H^\pm H$ (see Fig.~\ref{fig:ppToZgamma} right) with a leading order (LO) cross section of 1.77$\,$pb for $m_{H^\pm} \approx m_H = 95\,$GeV.
 While the QCD corrections have not been estimated so far for the $\Delta$SM, it is obvious that they pertain dominantly to the hadronic ends of the processes and are thus expected to be the same as for sleptons or $SU(2)_L$ triplet leptons.
-The latter has been calculated in Ref.~\cite{Ajjath:2023ugn}, resulting in a correction factor of 1.15, by which we naively rescale the LO cross-section (computed with {\tt MadGraph5aMC@NLO}~\cite{Alwall:2011uj}) to obtain $\approx2\,$pb.
-In addition, $H$ is also produced via gluon fusion (GF) and vector boson fusion (VBF) processes through the mixing with $h$.
-The corresponding cross-section is calculated by multiplying the production cross section of a SM-like 95$\,$GeV Higgs by $\alpha^2$.
+The latter has been calculated in Ref.~\cite{Ajjath:2023ugn}, resulting in a correction factor of 1.15, by which we naively rescale the LO cross section (computed with {\tt MadGraph5aMC@NLO}~\cite{Alwall:2011uj}) to obtain $\approx2\,$pb.
+In addition, $H$ is also produced via gluon-gluon fusion (ggF) and vector boson fusion (VBF) processes through the mixing with $h$.
+The corresponding cross section is calculated by multiplying the production cross section of a SM-like 95$\,$GeV Higgs by $\alpha^2$.
 Neglecting the subdominant contribution from VBF, and using $\sigma[pp \to h(95)]\approx68\,$pb~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw,Graudenz:1992pv,Spira:1995rr,Anastasiou:2002yz,Harlander:2002wh,Harlander:2001is,Aglietti:2006tp,Li:2015kaa,Anastasiou:2006hc,Harlander:2005rq,Ravindran:2003um}, we thus have

 Normalizing the signal strength to the one of a hypothetical SM-like Higgs with the same mass~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}, we find numerically